The Youth Center

 Background Statement

-The organization’s commitment to local youth was further solidified in 2018 when The Youth Center celebrated one million service hours and was recognized as a Top-Rated Nonprofit by Great Nonprofits.
-In 2019, The Youth Center marked its 30-year collaboration with the Los Alamitos Unified School District in providing instrumental music education to elementary students.
+The Youth Center’s commitment to excellence has been recognized through numerous milestones.
+In 2018, the organization celebrated reaching one million service hours and was recognized as a Top-Rated Nonprofit by Great Nonprofits.
+In 2019, The Youth Center celebrated 30 years of partnership with the Los Alamitos Unified School District providing instrumental music education to elementary students.
+During the COVID-19 pandemic, the organization remained a vital community resource by providing essential childcare for frontline workers, adapting programs virtually, and continuing to support families during unprecedented challenges.

 Impact Statement